brycekbargar/simple-trello-burndown/README.md

-# iddeal-trello-burndown
+# simple-trello-burndown
-A burndown for Iddeal Concepts Inc. Version 9
+A simple tag-based burndown for Trello